SalmanK81099/Salmank81099/README.md

 MERN Stack Developer
 --------------------

 I have always been fascinated by computers and technology, and I have been an enthusiast since childhood.
 When I started high school, I decided to take my interest in computers to the next level and started learning to code.
-My first programming language was C++, and I quickly became hooked on the satisfaction of creating my own programs and solving problems through code.
+My first programming language was C++, and I quickly became hooked on the satisfaction of creating my programs and solving problems through code.
 Since then, I have explored a variety of programming languages and technologies, including Android development, Visual Basic, and web development with WordPress.
 However, I wanted to take my skills to the next level and create more advanced projects, so I began working with the MERN stack.
-I have been using the MERN stack for over three years now, and I enjoy the challenge of building full-stack web applications.
+I have been using the MERN stack for over four years now, and I enjoy the challenge of building full-stack web applications.
 Lately, I've honed my skills in Typescript and React Native, particularly with Expo.
 Making code better isn't just a hobby—it's my calling.
 I can't stand seeing subpar code, and I take pride in optimizing and refining every line I come across.
 Coding isn't just a passion; it's a commitment to excellence for me.

 Plus, there's my startup, anemoia.dev.
 At 24, I'm just getting started and I'm always keen to learn more.
 Let's team up and make something awesome! 🚀

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [salmanyasinkhan81099@gmail.com](mailto:salmanyasinkhan81099@gmail.com)
 * 🚀  I'm currently working on [Stable](https://www.stable-app.com)
-* 🧠  I'm learning Native iOS and Android app development to make my own Native modules for React Native.
+* 🧠  I'm learning Native iOS and Android app development to make Native modules for React Native.
 * 🤝  I'm open to collaborating on A Visual Builder for MERN Stack with GitHub integrations, and CI/CD pipelining.

 ### Skills